-his or her facial image.
+procedure and when capturing his or her facial image.
 2. Taking fingerprints and facial images of minors from the age of six shall be carried out in a child-friendly and child-sensitive manner by officials trained specifically to enrol minor's fingerprints and facial images.
 The minor shall be informed in an age-appropriate manner using leaflets and/or infographics and/or demonstrations specifically designed to explain the fingerprinting and facial image procedure to minors and they shall be accompanied by a responsible adult, guardian or representative at the time their fingerprints and facial image are taken.
 At all times Member States must respect the dignity and physical integrity of the minor during the fingerprinting procedure and when capturing a facial image.
-2. Taking fingerprints and facial images of minors from the age of six shall be carried out in a child-friendly and child sensitive manner by officials trained specifically to enrol minor's fingerprints and facial images.
+Amendment 40 2.
+Taking fingerprints and facial images of minors from the age of six shall be carried out in a child-friendly and child-sensitive manner by officials trained specifically to enrol minor's fingerprints and facial images.
 The minor shall be informed in an age-appropriate manner using leaflets and/or infographics and/or demonstrations specifically designed to explain the fingerprinting and facial image procedure to minors and they shall be accompanied by a responsible adult, guardian or representative at the time their fingerprints and facial image are taken.
+At all times Member States must respect the dignity and physical integrity of the minor during the fingerprinting procedure and when capturing a facial image. of minors from the age of six shall be carried out in a child-friendly and child-sensitive manner by officials trained specifically to enrol minor's fingerprints and to capture facial images. [] Minors shall be accompanied by a responsible adult, [guardian or legal representative] at the time their biometric data [] are taken.
 At all times Member States must respect the dignity and physical integrity of the minor during the fingerprinting procedure and when capturing a facial image.
-2. Taking biometric data [] of minors from the age of six shall be carried out in a child-friendly and child-sensitive manner by officials trained specifically to enrol minor's fingerprints and to capture facial images. [] Minors shall be accompanied by a responsible adult, [guardian or legal representative] at the time their biometric data [] are taken.
-At all times Member States must respect the dignity and physical integrity of the minor during the fingerprinting procedure and when capturing a facial image.
-2. Member States shall, at all times, respect the dignity and physical integrity of the person during the fingerprinting procedure and when capturing his or her facial image.
-3. Member States may introduce administrative sanctions, in accordance with their national law, for non-compliance with the fingerprinting process and capturing a facial image in Amendment 41 3.
-In order to ensure that all the persons referred to in Articles 10(1), 13(1) and 14(1) are registered in accordance with 3.
-Member States shall [] introduce administrative sanctions including the possibility to use means of coercion, in accordance with their national law, for noncompliance with providing and 30a and Art.
-30(1)(d) 3.
-Administrative measures for ensuring compliance with providing this Article.
-These sanctions shall be effective, proportionate and dissuasive.
-In this context. detention should only be used as a means of last resort in order to determine or verify a third-country national's identity.
+Confirmed by second trilogue 2.
+Member States shall, at all times, respect the dignity and physical integrity of the person during the fingerprinting procedure and when capturing his or her facial image.
+3. Member States may introduce administrative sanctions, in accordance with their national law, for non-compliance with the fingerprinting process and Amendment 41 3.
+In order to ensure that all the persons referred to in Articles 10(1), 13(1) and 14(1) are 3.
+Member States shall [] introduce administrative sanctions including the possibility to use means of coercion, in accordance with their national law, for non- Confirmed by trilogue 3. [] Administrative [] measures [] for the purpose of ensuring compliance with the [] obligation accordance with paragraph 1 of this Article.
+These sanctions shall be effective. proportionate dissuasive.
+In this context, detention should only be used as a means of last resort in order to determine or verify a third-country national's identity.